The Ultimate Neolith Countertops

 • Neolith will not pit, but it may chip especially on the edges.

-• Granite has thousands of colors - Neolith only around 30.
+• Granite has thousands of colors - Neolith has fewer than 100.

-Neolith is very durable, heat-resistant, stain-resistant and scratch-resistant except when using ceramic knives on the surface or abrasives on the "polished" finish.
-It does not crack easily, but dropping heavy objects on the surface could cause a crack or chip.
+Neolith is very durable, heat-resistant, stain-resistant and scratch-resistant (as long as ceramic knives and certain abrasives are avoided).
+While it does not crack easily, dropping heavy objects on the surface could cause a crack or chip.

-Neolith countertop colors are limited at this time, but modern and attractive with several finish types and edge style options.
+Neolith countertop colors are limited, but they're available in a modern palette with several finish types and edge style options.
+Clients can achieve the look of natural marble in a far more durable material.
 The large-format slabs allow for fewer seams and a more cohesive pattern overall.

-It’s easy to clean without special cleaners but, you cannot use abrasive cleaners on the polished finish.
-All other finish types are okay for this.
+Neolith easy to clean with common cleaning products, but you cannot use abrasive cleaners on the polished finish.
+All other finish types can be scoured.

 All images courtesy Neolith.com.